shabaz123/audio_amplifier/README.md

 <img width="100%" align="left" src="photo-audio-amp.jpg">

-To build it, download the audio-amp-gerber-files-rev2.zip file contained within this repository, and upload it to any printed circuit board (PCB) manufacturer.
+To build it, download the [audio-amp-gerber-files-rev2.zip file](https://github.com/shabaz123/audio_amplifier/raw/refs/heads/main/audio-amp-gerber-files-rev2.zip), and upload it to any printed circuit board (PCB) manufacturer.
 It will cost around $2 plus shipping, for five or so boards.

 All build details are contained in the Audio Amplifier PDF Guide [(click here to download the PDF guide to your PC)](https://raw.githubusercontent.com/shabaz123/audio_amplifier/main/audio-amp-project.pdf)